ab3nd/TinyRobo/README.md

 # TinyRobo
 Hardware and software for a tiny robot platform based on the ESP-8266 WiFi modules and hacked children's toys.

-I've designed (but not tested yet) the second version of the control PCBs.
+I've received and tested the version of the control PCBs.
-You can buy them from [Dangerous Things](http://dirtypcbs.com/view.php?share=19993&accesskey=05f2c039a03e3f4ff6dc1a4ad2efa9ee) for like $1.50 each, but you'll have to provide all your own parts.
+You can buy them from [Dangerous Things](http://dirtypcbs.com/view.php?share=20617&accesskey=775edbb47111a5cd47e422829b761675) for like $1.50 each, but you'll have to provide all your own parts.

 ### The hardware
 There are a lot of designs in the academic literature for small swarm robots.